Industrial Exemption Factory Scheme

 Singapore Customs reserves the right to impose a Banker’s Guarantee or insurance bond, if required, to cover the potential duty of the duty-exempted raw materials.

-If you require further assistance, please call 6251 3027 or email email@example.com.
+If you require further assistance, please email email@example.com.

 Companies on the IEF scheme will be subject to reviews and renewals, once in two years.